How To Press Flowers

 4. Put the press back together

 - Put all the layers back together and screw the wing nuts back into place.
 You might have to push down on the press to get the wing nuts back on!
-Make sure the press is screwed down nice and tight.
+Make sure the press is screwed down firmly but not too tightly.
+If you press really tightly then your pressed flowers will show the lines from the cardboard sheet corrugations.

 Flower Pressing is a craft and one that will produce varying results each time you do it.
 Sometimes the flower colours are vivid and stunning, sometimes they’re more muted and soft.
 Some flowers will come out perfectly, others may not be worth keeping.